Purity of critical cohomology and Kac's conjecture: Kac polynomials

-where the right hand sum is over the even numbers as the right hand side contains no odd powers of $q$.
-We recover the Theorem of Hausel, Lettellier and Rodriguez-Villegas: \begin{theorem} The Kac polynomials $a_{\gamma}(q)$ have positive coefficients. \end{theorem} \begin{remark} We also recover a result of Kac, which states that the polynomials $a_{\gamma}$ are independent of the orientation of $Q$.
-In our framework, this is explained by the fact that the isomorphism class of the pair $(\Cp \tilde{Q},W)$ is independent of the orientation of $Q$. \end{remark} \begin{remark} By the usual manipulations involving power structures (see e.g. \cite{GLM04, BBS}), one can show that
+where the right hand sum is over the even numbers, as the left hand side contains no odd powers of $q$.
+We recover the theorem of Hausel, Letellier and Rodriguez-Villegas: \begin{theorem} The Kac polynomials $a_{\gamma}(q)$ have positive coefficients. \end{theorem} \begin{remark} We also recover a result of Kac, which states that the polynomials $a_{\gamma}(q)$ are independent of the orientation of $Q$.
+In our framework, this is explained by the fact that the isomorphism class of the pair $(\Cp \tilde{Q},W)$ is independent of the orientation of $Q$. \end{remark} \begin{remark} Rewriting $qa_{\gamma}(q^{-1})$ in the left hand side of (\ref{Kerblau}) as $-q^{1/2}(-q^{1/2}a_{\gamma}(q^{-1}))$, where the removed $-q^{1/2}$ factor is as in (\ref{shiftexp}), our calculations show that the refined DT invariants for the category of representations of the Jacobi algebra for $(\tilde{Q},W)$, such that $\omega_i$ acts nilpotently for all $i$, are given by $-q^{-1/2}a_{\gamma}(q)$.
+The substitution $q^{1/2}\mapsto q^{-1/2}$ is due to the fact that in \cite{KS} the vector dual theory is considered in defining refined DT invariants.
+By the usual manipulations involving power structures (see e.g. \cite{GLM04, BBS}), one can show that

-It follows that the refined DT invariants for the category of representations of the Jacobi algebra for $(\tilde{Q},W)$, with the trivial stability condition, are given by $\Omega_{\gamma}=a_{\gamma}(q)$. \end{remark} \begin{remark} By the previous remark, the generating function $\chi_q(\Gr_{\Wt}(\mathcal{H}_{\tilde{Q},W}),q)$ contains only integral powers of $q$, and all its coefficients are positive.
-This is some evidence towards the truth of Conjecture \ref{PurityConj}. \end{remark}
+It follows that the refined DT invariants (in the sense of \cite{KS}) for the category of representations of the Jacobi algebra for $(\tilde{Q},W)$ are given by $-q^{1/2}a_{\gamma}(q)$, recovering \cite[Thm.5.1]{Moz11}. \end{remark} \begin{remark} By the previous remark, the generating function $\chi_{q,x}(\Gr^{\Wt}(\mathcal{H}_{\tilde{Q},W}))$ contains only integral powers of $q$, and all its coefficients are positive.
+This is as implied by Conjecture \ref{PurityConj}. \end{remark}